gavinsohdev/portfolio-website/README.md

 ## About Project

-This is just normal portfolio which allow you to use multiple Theme like **Dark** and **White** as well this support **multiple language** so you can easily switch between language by click on flag icon from Top Nav button, current i have added two language `EN & Pl` But you can simply add another langauge.
+This is a vanilla portfolio website with dual theme swapping, i.e. **Dark** and **White**, as well as **Dual Language** toggling, i.e. `EN & JP`.

-- Theme Support
+- Theming Support
-- MultiLanguage support
+- Dual-Language Support
-- Responsive Website that support (Laptop, Phone, Tab )
+- Responsive Website
-- Built with React js, Tailwindcss, Javscript
+- Built with React js, Tailwind CSS, Javscript

-If you like this project please give start and share to another.
+If you like this project, please share the word.

 ## Available Scripts